dfinity/portal/docs/developer-docs/backend/rust/index.md

 Rust is a powerful and type-sound modern programming language with an active developer community.
 Because Rust compiles to WebAssembly, it offers a rich development environment for writing dapps to run on the Internet Computer blockchain.

 # Getting Started
-To help pave the way for writing dapps in Rust that can be deployed on the Internet Computer blockchain, you can use the [`dfx` CDK](../../setup/install/index.mdx).
-The `dfx` CDK supports the Rust as well as the Motoko programming language.
-To create a Rust project using `dfx`, all one needs to do is add the `--type=rust` flag while creating a new project.
+To help pave the way for writing dapps in Rust that can be deployed on the Internet Computer blockchain, you can use the [IC SDK](../../setup/install/index.mdx).
+The IC SDK supports the Rust as well as the Motoko programming language.
+To create a Rust project using the IC SDK, all one needs to do is add the `--type=rust` flag while creating a new project.
 For example, here we create a Rust project named `hello_world`:

 ```bash
 dfx new --type=rust hello_world